greymatter-io/helm-charts/docs/Ingress.md

         path: /
 ```

+This configuration routes SSL traffic to the Grey Matter edge sidecar, indicated by the `edge` service name, running on port 8080.
 We weren't able to forward user credentials successfully to the edge ingress sidecar, which is why that annotation is currently commented out.